oemof/oemof-solph/doc/oemof_solph.rst

     def constraint_grouping(node):
         if isinstance(node, Bus) and node.balanced:
             return blocks.Bus
-        if isinstance(node, LinearTransformer):
+        if isinstance(node, Transformer):
-            return blocks.LinearTransformer
+            return blocks.Transformer
    GROUPINGS = [constraint_grouping]

 This function can be passed in a list to :attr:`groupings` of :class:`oemof.solph.network.EnergySystem`.
-So that we end up with two groups, one with all LinearTransformers and one with all Buses that are balanced.
+So that we end up with two groups, one with all Transformers and one with all Buses that are balanced.
 These groups are simply stored in a dictionary.
 There are some advanced functionalities to group two connected nodes with their connecting flow and others (see for example: :py:class:`~oemof.groupings.FlowsWithNodes`).